corda/corda-training-solutions/README.md

 training course.

 This repository is divided into two parts: Java solutions, and Kotlin solutions.
-You may complete the training in either language, but be aware that the Corda platform is written in Kotlin, and many developers prefer to leverage this by writing their CorDapps in Kotlin as well.
+You may complete the training in whichever language you prefer.

 # Setup